 Product Manager

-Damp can be caused by many different things and depending on what the root of the problem is, you may need to take different steps in order to prevent things getting worst and to resolve the issues altogether.
+There are multiple factors that can cause damp in your home, and depending on what the root of the problem is, you will need to take different steps to prevent things from getting worst and resolve the issues once and for all.

-There are several different types of damp that can affect buildings, and these are caused in different ways:
+There are a variety of different kinds of damp that affect homes, and they have slightly different causes:

-This is where moisture is being drawn up into walls from the ground.
-Rising damp is relatively easy to spot, as it will typically form on the lower parts of walls, rising to around 1 metre above the ground and forming a clear stain.
-Rising Damp is caused by a failure or lack of a damp proof course around the lower levels of the walls that acts as a moisture barrier.
+Rising Damp occurs when moisture is drawn up into walls from the ground.
+It is quite easy to spot because it forms on the lower parts of walls, rising to around 1.2 metres above ground level and forms a characteristic stain.
+This type of damp results from a failure or lack of a damp proof course around the lower levels of the walls that acts as a moisture barrier or material being piled up around the outside walls of the home to enable moisture to reach the otherwise protected layers of bricks.

-Rising damp needs to be treated through improving the drainage of a site and through the addition of a damp course into any walls above ground level.
-This can be extremely expensive to carry out but is essential in protecting the fabric of the building.
+Rising damp needs to be treated through improving the drainage of a site and by adding of a damp course layer into affected walls above ground level.
+This type of work can be extremely expensive to carry out but is essential in protecting the fabric of the building for the long term.

-Penetrating Damp forms as a result of moisture soaking through a wall from a source of water either outside or inside the building.
-This might be due to a leaking pipe, broken guttering or water entering around a window frame.
+Penetrating Damp is a result of moisture soaking through a wall from a source of water either outside or inside the building.
+It might be a leaking pipe, broken guttering or water entering through a gap around a window frame.
 Penetrating damp can usually be identified based on the source of the moisture ingress and will form patches or stains around that source.

-Penetrating damp is resolved by fixing the cause of the issue – whether this is repairing indoor pipework, adding waterproofing around a window, or fixing broken guttering.
-Regular maintenance to exterior walls through re-pointing is also required.
+Removing the source of penetrating damp by fixing the cause of the issue – whether this is repairing indoor pipework, adding waterproofing around a window, or fixing broken guttering or holes in your roof.
+Regular maintenance to exterior walls through re-pointing may also be required.

-Condensation damp is caused by moisture within the building – usually from cooking and bathing or drying clothes indoors.
-It is formed when condensation is able to soak into porous surfaces such as plaster or wood.
+Condensation damp is one of the most common types of damp in the UK and is due to high levels of moisture in the air inside a building.
+In most homes, this moisture comes from activities such as cooking, bathing, drying clothes indoors and even breathing.
+It is formed when condensation soaks into porous surfaces such as plaster or wood.
 Like other types of damp, condensation damp will often lead to the development of mould on walls and ceilings.

-Condensation damp forms because moisture is building up inside a property, and in order to resolve the problem it is necessary to find ways to allow the moisture to escape.
+Condensation damp forms because moisture is building up inside a property, and to resolve the problem you will need to find ways to allow the moisture to escape.
 This is made more difficult by the construction of buildings which use various barriers and seals to maintain energy efficiency through avoiding heat loss.

-Ensuring that the extractor fans in your wet rooms are working properly and replacing them if necessary is a simple first step and will make a big difference to the amount of condensation damp that can form.
+Ensuring that the extractor fans in your wet rooms work properly and replacing them if necessary is a simple first step and will make a big difference to the amount of condensation damp that can form.

 In some cases, it is better to fit a whole house solution such as a Positive Input Ventilation system (PIV).
 This uses a central point to bring fresh air into the building that can displace any humid air and prevent condensation from being able to form.